matadur/flow-db-admin/README.md

 ============
 `$ meteor add matadur:flow-db-admin`

-A fork of sach:flow-db-admin package, which was a fork of yogiben:admin package to work with flow-router instead of iron:router
+A fork of sach:flow-db-admin package, which was a fork of yogiben:admin package

+### WARNING! ###
-*matadur:flow-db-admin* adds several fixes and updates — see the changelog for details.
+*matadur:flow-db-admin* adds many fixes and updates for personal use.
+As such, this may not work for you, or at all.
+See the changelog for details, and use at your own risk!

+### flow-db-admin ###

 A complete admin dashboard solution for meteor built off the [kadira:flow-router](https://github.com/kadirahq/flow-router), [kadira:blaze-layout](https://github.com/kadirahq/blaze-layout), [alanning:roles](https://github.com/alanning/meteor-roles/) and [aldeed:autoform](https://github.com/aldeed/meteor-autoform) packages and frontend from the open source admin dashboard template, [Admin LTE](https://github.com/almasaeed2010/AdminLTE).